 sudo -u www-data php occ db:convert-type --all-apps mysql db_username dbserver.example.com nextcloud_db

 create a databases user with database-specific permissions to increase the usage to the nextlocud database.

-If you are using a database replication you have to change the bingo format in your mysql configuration – my.cnf.
+If you are using a database replication you have to change the binlog format in your mysql-configuration – my.cnf.

 binlog_format = MIXED